 Whether you believe it or not, most of our buying is a result of our emotions rather than logic or needs.
 People buy things when they feel “it’s right” rather than “it’s sensible”.
 Ensure that you invoke emotions to make your brand connect with your audience.

-A good example, “Some things are forever, but not this Sale.”
+A good example is “Some things are forever, but not this Sale.”

 However, don’t give false claims.
 People are wary of brands that offer a three-day clearance sale but extend it for three months.

-Remember this old adage, “If you don’t ask for it, you won’t get it”.
-Give clear instructions as what you expect your audience to do.
-The Call-to-Action should be concise, to the point and with no room for misinterpretation.
+Remember this adage, “If you don’t ask for it, you won’t get it”.
+Give clear instructions as to what you expect your audience to do.
+The Call-to-Action should be concise, to the point, and with no room for misinterpretation.